-- January 16, 2024 12:30PM-2:00PM for NYC - Registration Link
+- March 22, 2024 12:30PM-1:30PM - Registration Link

 2. Proposal Submissions

 2.1 Designated Contact/Issuing Officer

 NYS OMH has assigned an Issuing Officer for this project.
 The Issuing Officer or a designee shall be the sole point of contact regarding the RFP from the date of issuance of the RFP until the issuance of the Notice of Conditional Award.
 To avoid being deemed non-responsive, an applicant is restricted from making contact with any other personnel of NYS OMH regarding the RFP.
 Certain findings of non-responsibility can result in rejection for a contract award.
 The Issuing Officer for this RFP is: